UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.ImploderProcessor.json.md

 ### tuktu.processors.ImploderProcessor
-Implodes arrays into a string, overwriting its top-level ancestor.
+Implodes all elements in a DataPacket into a single element of a DataPacket

   * **id** *(type: string)* `[Required]`